alfa23/portfolio-project-two/README.md

   • *Fixed:* Fixed by repositioning event listener code block within the function.

-### **Bug: Play Again button** fails to reset game panel correctly for another run
+~~### **Bug: Play Again button** fails to reset game panel correctly for another run~~

   • *Issue:* Clicking Play Again on the score or feedback panels takes user back to the game panel but doesn't reset and reload the game again properly; the icon & answer from the previous game still populates the screen & textbox; round-count is still set at 5/5; unable to interact with user inputs.

-  • *Fix:* Pending... managed to get user input but it throws an error.
+  • *Fixed:* After much searching and head-scratching I realised there wasn't a function to initiate a fresh instance of the game - d'oh!
+A simple addition of a few lines of `startFreshGame` function code ***squashed this bug!***

   ![Annoying bug](readme_media/check_screens/pp02_annoying_bug.png)

-  Note to assessors: Unfortunately - and much to my frustration - I was unable to squash this bug before deadline, which is really annoying as it would have been MVP.
-My apologies.
+  ~~Note to assessors: Unfortunately - and much to my frustration - I was unable to squash this bug before deadline, which is really annoying as it would have been MVP.
+My apologies.~~ ***REMEDIED FOR RESUBMISSION***

 # Deployment